 If your runs are focused and planned out thoughtfully, you can get in high quality workouts while running fewer miles.
 Some training plans like Run Less, Run Faster (affiliate link) suggest doing 3 runs a week plus cross training to avoid injury and burnout.
 You could also consider working with a running coach if you are looking for an individualized plan that will fit into your schedule while helping you to get the best results.

 If you are trying to eat well to fuel your workouts, but find yourself short on time, consider meal planning and meal prep.
 This takes a little more time once a week, but then ensures that everything is planned out and ready to go when life gets really busy.
-I know that I don’t have time in the mornings to make a healthy breakfast, so every weekend I make a batch of these Bacon and Sweet Potato Frittatas, so I can grab one before work during the week.
+When I am short on time in the mornings I throw together a quick smoothie so that I can get in some fruits, veggies, and protein powder and I drink it while I’m getting ready for work.

-Outside of just meal planning, getting organized with your training can be extremely beneficial.
+Outside of just meal planning, getting organized with your training can be extremely beneficial and can help you save time.
 Make lists, use a calendar, write yourself notes…whatever works for you.
 Other things you can do are get your workouts clothes ready the night before if you are planning an early morning workout, or pack up your gym bag if you are planning to hit the gym after work.
 Know exactly what time you should be starting and ending your workout.
 If you are planning ahead and notice that you don’t have time to fit everything in, you can prioritize.

 How do you fit in running and everything else that needs to get done?